Policy Optimization over General State and Action Spaces: Policy Dual Averaging

 where the first inequality follows from the monotonicity of $V^{\pi_t}$ due to \eqnok{eq:fun_dec_pda} and the second inequality holds since $V^{\pi_k}(s) \ge V^{\pi^*}(s)$.
 Combining the above two relations, we obtain the result in \eqnok{eq:PDA_nonconvex1}.
 The result in \eqnok{eq:PDA_nonconvex2} follows immediately from \eqnok{eq:fun_decrease} and \eqnok{eq:PDA_nonconvex1}. \end{proof}

 \vgap

 Comparing~\cref{the:PDA_basic} and~\cref{the:pda_nonconvex} with~\cref{the:PMD_linear} and~\cref{the:pmd_nonconvex}, we can see that the PDA method exhibits similar convergence behavior to the PMD method.
-However, a possible limitation for the PDA method is that the relation in \eqnok{eq:PDA_nonconvex2} does not necessarily imply the stationarity of the policy $\pi_{\bar k(s)}(s)$ for the original problem in \eqnok{eq:MDPNLP} and $s \in \cS$, while the PMD method can possibly ensure stationarity (see the discussion after~\cref{the:pmd_nonconvex}).
+However, a possible limitation for the PDA method is that the relation in \eqnok{eq:PDA_nonconvex2} does not necessarily imply the stationarity of the policy $\pi_{\bar k(s)}(s)$ in the sense of~\eqref{eq:stationary_pt}, while the PMD method can possibly ensure stationarity as discussed after~\cref{the:pmd_nonconvex}.